Call us: 651-291-7263

 While truck accidents are known for being more deadly, they still don’t get as much flack as car accidents do.
 When you think about a traffic accident, you probably think about a car accident first.
 However, cars aren’t the only cause of serious injury or fatal accidents.
 Commercial vehicles play a large part in these issues as well.

 Traffic accidents are the 5th leading cause of death in the United States, and cars are responsible for 80 to 91% of all truck accidents.
 Unfortunately, car occupants are also the most likely to die in truck crashes, with 67% of fatalities being occupants of passenger vehicles.
+This pattern is supported by Minnesota motor vehicle accident statistics.

-A speeding vehicle will increase the chance of a truck or car accident.
+Additionally, drivers should note that a speeding vehicle will increase the chance of a truck or car accident.
 In fact, almost 10,000 people lost their lives because of speeding in 2018.

 What if I’m Involved in a Truck Accident?

-Sure, these statistics are great to know, and it’s good to stay informed when it comes to the dangers on the road, but there’s one important thing you need to think about—what to do if you’re actually involved in a commercial truck accident.
+Sure, these truck accident statistics are great to know, and it’s good to stay informed when it comes to the dangers on the road, but there’s one important thing you need to think about—what to do if you’re actually involved in a commercial truck accident.
 If you or someone you love has been injured in a commercial truck accident, it’s in your best interest to hire a talented truck accident attorney to help you get the compensation that you deserve for your damages.

 Truck accident lawyers will work with you to establish your case, determine liability, and negotiate a settlement.
 They’ll take care of everything on your behalf so you or your loved one can focus on resting and recovering.
 Truck accident injuries are no joke, and our talented team of truck accident attorneys is ready to help you get the compensation and justice that you deserve.